TortitasT/edi/README.md

 - [x] When you type a longer line then type two short ones, put cursor at the end of the first one and go down one, it will go down two lines
 - [x] When you type two newlines one shows as a weird character
+- [ ] MEMORY LEAKS, arch crashes when I leave it running for a while :(
 - [ ] When going up to the first line or down from the first line the jump will be 1 character off